-The application proposes an additional residential use within a predominantly residential area and is considered a compatible use.
+The application proposes two additional small residential units within a predominantly residential area and is considered a compatible use.
 The proposal is for ground floor accommodation only and does not raise material issues of undue overlooking or overshadowing.

 In these respects the proposal is considered accordant with the provisions of policy ENV3 of the local plan.